-- Now you will see Process interface, as shown in Figure
+- Now you will see the Process interface, as shown in Figure 3, below.

-- Process Ribbon tabs provides properties for the selected interaction, which can be customized as required.
+- Process Ribbon tabs provide properties for the selected interaction.
+These properties can be customized as required.

-- Properties -- here you can provide name to the process.
+- Properties allows you to provide a name to the process.

 - List allows to add tabs or steps, providing titles to individual steps.
-You also add the content text -- and even edit text properties.
+You also add the content text and edit text properties.

 - Audio enables to record and add narration to the interaction.

-- Media here you can add media files such as images,
+- Media allows you to add media files such as images, videos, etc.

 Figure 4: Publish

-The publish window enables you to choose different options for various output formats.
-Choose as required, and click Publish.
+- The Publish window enables you to choose different options for various output formats.
+Choose as required, and click the Publish button.